elitewebmaster/Convert-Document2PDF/README.md

 # Convert Document to PDF

-Convert document file to PDF using LibreOffice & AWS Lambda then upload to AWS S3.
+Convert document file to PDF using LibreOffice in AWS Lambda then upload to AWS S3.

 ## Authors